Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method

-To jointly optimize the energy efficiency and the latency in a more flexible way, the most common approach is to minimize the weighted summation of them \cite{huang_stop, cui_ite, 2020-joint, mdp_2}.
-However, since the information about the accumulated requests from the MUs is required to compute the latency, the multicast scheduling problem was formulated as an infinite-horizon Markov decision process (MDP), which is a commonly known difficult problem due to ``the curse of dimensionality" \cite{bertsekas_dp}.
-The authors in \cite{huang_stop, cui_ite, 2020-joint, mdp_2} proposed some low-complexity methods to solve this problem.
-Specifically, the authors in \cite{huang_stop} studied the multicast scheduling problem where multiple MUs request one common message and the MUs have mixed latency penalties, and a suboptimal scheduling policy was developed based on the optimal stopping theorem.
+To jointly optimize the average energy consumption and the average latency, one widely adopted approach is to minimize the weighted summation of them \cite{huang_stop, cui_ite, 2020-joint, mdp_2}, which is typically formulated as an infinite-horizon Markov decision process (MDP) and is difficult to be solved due to ``the curse of dimensionality" \cite{bertsekas_dp}.
+The authors in \cite{huang_stop, cui_ite, 2020-joint, mdp_2} proposed some efficient while suboptimal methods to deal with this challenge under various special scenarios.
+Specifically, the authors in \cite{huang_stop} studied the multicast scheduling problem where multiple MUs request one common message from the BS and the MUs have mixed latency penalties, and a suboptimal scheduling policy was developed based on the optimal stopping theorem.
 The authors in \cite{cui_ite} discussed the multicast scheduling problem with multiple requested messages and single available channel, and the optimal scheduling policy was constructed based on the classical relative value iteration (RVI) algorithm.
 The authors in \cite{2020-joint, mdp_2} deployed DRL algorithms to study the joint multicast scheduling and message caching problems in the ultra dense networks and the heterogeneous networks, respectively, and again focused on the scenarios with multiple requested messages and single available channel.
 Notably, the authors in \cite{huang_stop, cui_ite, 2020-joint, mdp_2} assumed that the multicasting of each message on each channel starts and ends synchronously, i.e., all channels are always released from multicastings simultaneously and available at every scheduling moment.

-To the best of our knowledge, these is no existing work discussed the scheduling problem for asynchronous multicasting, where the multicastings of different messages over different channels consume different time durations and thus different multicastings would start and end in an asynchronous manner.
+To the best of our knowledge, these is no existing work discussed the scheduling problem for asynchronous multicasting, where the multicast transmissions of different messages over different channels consume different time durations, resulting in asynchronous starting and ending times for different multicast transmissions.